 Fourth year students should refer to the Graduation Requirements section for information about further graduation requirements.

-Students who are not making academic progress may be dismissed from CUSOM.
+Students who are not making academic progress will be placed on academic probation and may be dismissed from CUSOM.

-5.8 National Board Exams
+5.7 National Board Exams